TomVer99/FHICT-typst-template/documentation/manual.typ

 // #set text(font: "Roboto", size: 12pt)
 #set heading(numbering: "1.")

-// Photo by <a href="https://unsplash.com/@johncobb?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">John Cobb</a> on <a href="https://unsplash.com/photos/gray-fish-in-body-of-water-6btEyS3AJrI?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

 #outline()
 #pagebreak()

 = Introduction

     Welcome to the FHICT Typst Document Template manual.
 This manual is designed to help you understand and utilize the features of the Typst document template tailored for FHICT (Fontys Hogeschool ICT).
 Whether you are a student or faculty member, this template will assist you in creating professional-looking documents with ease.

 In this manual, you will find detailed information on the parameters available in the FHICT Typst Document Template, along with examples of how to use them.
 The template provides a range of customization options to suit your specific needs, from setting the document title and authors to enabling line numbering and generating a table of contents.